La Plata: La Plata Cemetery

 The municipal cemetery of La Plata was established in 1886 for the new capital of the province of Buenos Aires.
 It was designed by Pedro Benoit.
 It lies on the intersection of Avenue 31, 72 and diagonal 74 in the southern tip.
 It has some remarkable architectural features, both in its main entrance and in many of the family vaults, including neoclassical, Neo-Gothic, Art Nouveau (in its variant of Catalan Art Nouveau), Art Deco and Egyptian revival styles.
 The main entrance is an impressive neo-classical portico with Doric columns.
 The Catholic chapel, in Romanesque revival style, was finished in 1950.
-Diagonal 74 begins at the Río de la Plata and ends at the cemetery, causing some to remark that the layout may have been intentional symbolism of the cycle of life and death by Benoit.
+Diagonal 74 begins at the Río de la Plata and ends at the cemetery, causing some to remark that Benoit's layout may intentionally symbolize the cycle of life and death.

 Its annex, the Jewish Cemetery, belongs to the Asociación Mutual Israelita Argentina in La Plata and is located on Avenue 72.